Heroin Addiction: Symptoms, Effects and Treatment

 How Is Methadone Used To Treat Heroin Addiction?

-Methadone, a synthetic opioid agonist used for over 40 years, effectively treats opioid use disorder by acting on the brain’s opioid receptors without causing euphoria in treatment doses.
-It alleviates withdrawal symptoms and reduces cravings, offering a controlled response compared to other opioids.
-However, methadone must be dispensed through specialized opioid treatment programs, ensuring supervised and safe use.
+Administered daily at approved outpatient clinics, methadone acts on the brain’s opioid receptors in a controlled manner, alleviating withdrawal symptoms and cravings without causing euphoria.
+It is important to note that methadone must be dispensed through specialized opioid treatment programs to ensure safe and supervised use.
 This treatment approach is supported by findings in the Cochrane Database System Review by Mattick et al., 2009, which compare methadone maintenance therapy with non-opioid replacement therapies for opioid dependence.

 How Is Buprenorphine Used To Treat Heroin Addiction?